stian-git/cabin-blog-final/README.md

 ![image](https://tekniskpotet.no/img/blog_desktop+mobile.jpg)

-A social media with user interaction.
+A blog frontend with a headless Wordpress as CMS.

 # Table of Contents